 |Michael Voltaggio’s Sous Vide Turkey

-Here’s a Thanksgiving turkey that no one at your table will forget.
-The bird is first cooked in pieces using the sous vide method, then quickly browned just before serving.
-The turkey can be cooked in the sous vide circulator for up to four days in advance; refrigerate in the vacuum-sealable bags.
-(Tip: If you don’t have a sous vide machine, you can still work ahead by brining your turkey a couple of days in advance.
-And remember resting time: a roasted turkey needs 30 minutes before carving to seal in the juices, so you have more down time than you think.)
+This bird is first cooked in pieces using the sous vide method, then quickly browned just before serving.
+The turkey can be cooked in a sous vide machine for up to four days in advance; refrigerate in the vacuum-sealable bags.
+(If you don’t have a sous vide circulator, you can still work ahead by brining the turkey a couple of days in advance.
+And remember resting time: a roast turkey needs 30 minutes before carving to seal in juices, so you have more downtime than you think.)

 |Focaccia Stuffing with Chestnuts, Bacon and Apples